0x00000010/gogos-dna-registry/README.md

 During the `compile.sh` process the script will check if new TZIP16 metadata has been generated or not.

-If new metadata is generated (ie you change the contract tzip16 metadata) then a new IPFS CID will be generated and pinned to ipfs and filecoin using https://nft.storage.
+If new metadata is generated (i.e. you change the contract tzip16 metadata) then a new IPFS CID will be generated and pinned to ipfs and filecoin using https://nft.storage.
 You need to add a free key to the `STORAGE_API_KEY` value in your selected .env file.
 See https://nft.storage/docs/quickstart/#get-an-api-token for information on how to get this key.
 The selected `.env` file will be updated with the new `COMP_TZIP16` value.

 ### Mythics

-To define a mythic GOGO, such as Aukouma (#786) the DNA is set to a repeating pattern of the same number 101 with the resulting DNA being 101_101_101_101_101_101_101_101_101_101
+To define a mythic GOGO, such as Aukouma (#786) the DNA is set to a repeating pattern of the same number 101 with the resulting DNA being `101_101_101_101_101_101_101_101_101_101`

 In the case of GOGOs the threshold is '100' and any DNA trait ID above that number is considered mythic.
-If your collection has more than 100 traits then increse this value to 1000 and make the adjustment in the contract.
+If your collection has more than 100 traits then increase this value to 1000 and make the adjustment in the contract.
 All mythics must be defined in the contract.

 ### Priming

 Once the contract is deployed you can prime it with all of your DNA.

-This is a *very expensive operation* so be sure that you've done all of your teting on ghostnet before performing this operation on mainnet.
+This is a *very expensive operation* so be sure that you've done all of your testing on ghostnet before performing this operation on mainnet.

 You can call `./prime.sh <network> <contract>` to upload the contents of your `dna/dna.json` file to the contract you originated.